iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 ## What do we do?
-We use a small amount of javascript to automatically set a cookie and add a form field immedaitely before a form is submitted.
+We use a small amount of javascript to automatically set a cookie and add a form field immediately before a form is submitted.
 This frees us from the hassle of ensuring *every* form includes a hidden csrf `<input>` in *every* template.